bhowiebkr/PrintNC_Solidworks/README.md

 ## Disclaimer
 **WARNING** This is still very much a work-in-progress.
 I cannot guarantee that there are no part interference, hole alignment mismatch, etc. The design will get more refined over time, but as for now **USE AT YOUR OWN RISK!** If you are building the standard size make sure that your rails and ball screws are the correct length before you cut/order your structural steel.
-The files here are slightly shorter in the X-axis.
+The files here are slightly shorter in the X-axis than the standard size Aliexpress kit.

 ## Notes
 - See [equations.txt](src/equations.txt) for hole tapping and clearence, width, height, steel dimensions used in the files.